thekshunya/xopper/README.md

 - Navigate to the folder where you cloned or downloaded the extension and select the extension's directory.

 - Click the "Select Folder" or "Open" button.

+## Contributing

+If you'd like to contribute to this project, please follow these steps:

+1. Fork this repository.
+2. Create a new branch for your feature: `git checkout -b feature-name`.
+3. Make your changes and commit them: `git commit -m 'Add new feature'`.
+4. Push to the branch: `git push origin feature-name`.
+5. Create a pull request.